 How much business valuation do I need?

-When you only need an estimate of value for internal use, a calculation analysis and letter report may be adequate.
+When you only need an estimate of value for internal use, a limited scope calculation analysis and letter report may be adequate.
 For IRS purposes and shareholder disputes, a full analysis and summary or full report are generally needed.
 When a third party investor will rely on the report, a summary report is usually appropriate.
 We will recommend the appropriate level of service after our initial conversation.
 That initial consultation is free of charge and confidential.

 How long does a business valuation usually take?

 Any of Exit Strategies’ business appraisers would be pleased to discuss your valuation needs, confidentially and at no cost, to quote the appropriate level of service.
 Please contact us, or see business valuation process for more information.